 The researchers studied 19 non-diabetic men and women with obesity in the Metabolic Clinical Research Unit at the NIH Clinical Center in Bethesda, Maryland.
 Participants stayed in the unit 24 hours per day for two extended visits, eating the same food and doing the same activities.
 For the first five days of each visit they ate a baseline balanced diet.
 Then for six days, they were fed diets containing 30 percent fewer calories, achieved by cutting either only total carbs or total fat from the baseline diet, while eating the same amount of protein.
 They switched diets during the second visit.

-The results from this study show that carbs don’t contribute to weight gain.
+The results of this study show that carbs don’t contribute to weight gain.
 In fact, they may contribute to more fat burning and more weight loss.

 More studies need to be done, but the sad reality is that no one profits from high carb diets.
 If it is true that high carb diets are objectively better for fat burning, the solution would be that we should eat more fruits and veggies and eat less fat and protein.
 That means we wouldn’t need to buy protein powders, supplements, and other unnecessary processed food.
 I don’t expect studies to prove this anytime soon since the weight loss industry and processed food industry both have much to gain from people believing the opposite: that we need something other than real food to solve our weight and health issues.